raminmohammadi/MLOps/Labs/Experiment_Tracking_Labs/Logging_Labs/README.md

 ## Overview

-In this Lab, we will learn how to expose ML models as APIs using [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org/).
+In this Lab, we will learn how to log and expose ML models as APIs using [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org/).
 1. **FastAPI**: FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
 2. **uvicorn**: Uvicorn is an [Asynchronous Server Gateway Interface - ASGI](https://youtu.be/vKjCkeJGbNk) web server implementation for Python.
 It is often used to serve FastAPI aplications.

 The workflow involves the following steps:
-1. Training a Decision Tree Classifier on Iris Dataset.
+1. Training a Random Forest Classifier on Palmer Penguins Dataset.
 2. Serving the trained model as an API using FastAPI and uvicorn.
+3. Logging all steps from Training and API calls.

 ## Setting up the lab